traceo-dev/traceo/README.md

 # Traceo

-Traceo is a simple but powerfull developer tool to catch every bugs and exceptions in your software.
-Integrated with our package in 15 minutes and and keep all problems under control.
+Traceo is a toolkit to monitor application.

 # Screenshots